-Blueberry Delight (aka Blueberry Lush Dessert) has layers of rich cream cheese filling, nutty graham cracker pecan crust, and deliciously sweet blueberry pie filling.
+Blueberry Delight (aka Blueberry Lush Dessert) has layers of rich cream cheese filling, nutty graham cracker pecan crust, Cool Whip, and deliciously sweet blueberry pie filling.
 It’s a no-bake treat that is perfect for summer potlucks!

 Hey there!
 It’s Amy from House of Nash Eats back with this light, fruity dessert recipe that is so gosh-darn delightful it literally has the word “delight” in its name.

 We absolutely adore blueberries, whether we are making a blueberry pie or my favorite blueberry muffin recipe (which has plenty of streusel on top, just how I like it!).
 If you have a blueberry obsession as well, you might also want to check out these 40 Bodacious Blueberry Recipes as well!

 Helpful Items for This Recipe